ParthAmin15/data-analysis-project/README.md

 COVID-19 Data Analysis (India)
 Analyzed state-wise COVID and vaccination data using Python.
 Visualized active cases, deaths, and vaccination stats.
 Used Pandas, Seaborn, and Plotly for insights.

+Stock market crash Analysis
+This project is about identifying patterns or indicators that precede stock market crashes.

+User profiling and Segmentation
+This is about understanding your users, meaning breaking them into groups based on behaviour, preferences, demographics, or usage patterns.

 Tools Used
 Python